AlaskaAirlines/auro-toast/docs/partials/apiExamples.md

 #### visible

-State of the toast which determines if it is visible.
+State of the push notification which determines if it is `visible`.

 <div class="exampleWrapper">
   <!-- AURO-GENERATED-CONTENT:START (FILE:src=./../../apiExamples/visible.html) -->